Selebi-Phikwe & Surroundings

 Amenities and tourism

-The town itself has a principal shopping mall, the First Shopping Mall LESEDI with an ABC Bank branch and Barclays Extension Counter.
+The town itself has a principal shopping mall, LESEDI mall, with an ABC Bank branch and Barclays Extension Counter.
 There are five in-town hotels (Hotel Stonehouse, Hotel Selebi, Cresta Bosele, Syringa Lodge and Travel Inn), several guest houses and a number of serviced apartment complexes.
 The Phokoje Bush Lodge is about seven kilometres from town.

-The town has a small airport which only operates during daylight hours, and unfortunately does not have refuelling facilities.
-Selebi-Phikwe has seven government schools and across the town, whilst private schools include Kopano, Marula and Mount Pleasant.
-There is also a technical college for artisan level training and a College of Applied Arts and Technology is being planned for the near future.
+The town also has a small airport which only operates during daylight hours but unfortunately does not cater to refuelling needs.
+Selebi-Phikwe has seven government schools across the town, as well as private schools including Kopano, Marula, and Mount Pleasant.
+There is a technical college for artisan-level training and plans are in the works for building a College of Applied Arts and Technology.

 The town is ideally located on a tourist route from South Africa to the popular destinations of Okavango and Chobe.
 There is significant potential for birdwatching and fishing at the Letsibogo Dam.
-The latter site also offers potential for sailing if the infrastructure could be developed.
+The latter site also offers potential for sailing once the infrastructure is developed.
 Although not indigenous, bass and bream are well established.
-An experimental population of tigerfish (indigenous to the Limpopo basin) was successfully introduced in 2009, but is insufficient in size for breeding.
-It is difficult to gain access to the dam due to rough terrain and necessity to camp on the shore, but for the adventurous at heart, it is an ideal setup.
-There are some local camp sites a few kilometres away from the dam.
+An experimental population of tigerfish (indigenous to the Limpopo basin) was successfully introduced in 2009 but is insufficient in size for breeding.
+It is difficult to gain access to the dam due to rough terrain and the necessity to camp on the shore, but for the adventurous at heart, it is an ideal setup.
+There are some local campsites a few kilometres away from the dam.